tsuereth/glog/content/post/2022/12/16_witcher3.md

 rating = ["Awesome"]
 +++

-I've been hankering for {{% game "The Witcher 3: Wild Hunt" %}}Witcher 3{{% /game %}}'s "next-gen" (now well into current-gen) update since {{% abslink href="2021/12/12/dawn-harder/" %}}last year{{% /abslink %}}, so it's somewhat predictable that I had to <i>stop</i> waiting and just toss another coin at the existing Witcher before - literally <a href="https://www.reuters.com/technology/cd-projekt-release-witcher-3-next-gen-consoles-dec-14-2022-11-14/">the following week</a> - the update finally got a release date.
+I've been hankering for [Witcher 3](game:The Witcher 3: Wild Hunt)'s "next-gen" (now well into current-gen) update since {{% abslink href="2021/12/12/dawn-harder/" %}}last year{{% /abslink %}}, so it's somewhat predictable that I had to <i>stop</i> waiting and just toss another coin at the existing Witcher before - literally <a href="https://www.reuters.com/technology/cd-projekt-release-witcher-3-next-gen-consoles-dec-14-2022-11-14/">the following week</a> - the update finally got a release date.

 Not like I was about to <i>put the controller down</i> and go back to waiting, though.
 I was already in <i>too deep</i>.